 However, if we look beyond superficialities, there is nothing racial or e.g. anti-White about it.
 Foley is simply doing his job and (at least, by in-universe standards) appears to be doing it well.
 The apparent hostility between Foley and (White protagonist) Mayo appears to be resolved into mutual and non-grudging respect by the end of the movie, and the authority positions are reversed at that end, as Mayo becomes an officer and, therefore, outranks Foley.
 (If a political theme were to be argued, which I do not, it might even go in the other direction: Blacks are good enough to be sergeants, but the officer ranks are dominated by Whites.)
 Certainly, the casting choice would be very easy to defend based on acting performance (which is far from always the case with modern casting)—Louis Gosset Jr. won a well-deserved Academy Award for his portrayal of Foley.

 Various White guys?
 Well, there was at least one Black guy among the officer candidates (or whatnots) and, more interestingly, at least one woman.
 (I did not pay attention to exact numbers at the time.)
 Woke casting to show that women are at least as good as men at everything?
-No. On the contrary, the movie portrayed genuine struggle with physical tasks from this woman, to the point that it took her very last chance to get over a climbing wall on a critical obstacle course test—and only after Mayo sacrificed a chance at a course record in order to give her mental support and some instruction.
+No. On the contrary, the movie portrayed genuine struggle with physical tasks from this woman, to the point that it took her very last chance to get over a climbing wall on a critical obstacle-course test—and only after Mayo sacrificed a chance at a course record in order to give her mental support and some instruction.
 (But I have to ask why he did not give that aid earlier, as she had struggled with this specific element throughout the movie.
 It might have resulted in a lesser effect on the movie audience, but from a real-life perspective, this would have been the much better approach.)

 If criticism against “catering” can be raised, it relates more to a (likely) commercial catering to women, which turned a potentially very interesting drama around military training and other more “manly” topics into a chick-flick and a snooze-fest (I actually fast-forwarded through portions of scenes involving the two main romances).
 Worse, the culmination of the movie was the famous scene in the factory where Mayo, finally in a position to make something of his life and to, among other things, have a great choice in women, chooses to pick up a low-value woman, Paula, with dubious motivations, no true signs of having a “great character”, no particular looks, no own accomplishment, and, generally, “no nothing”.
 Not quite as unlikely as “Pretty Woman” (an obvious parallel through Richard Gere), but a similar type of “Cinderella” spin—and Julia Roberts certainly was better looking than Debra Winger.
 Yes, this is catering—but it is not political catering.

-While Paula was certainly better than her best friend, it is also notably that Mayo’s best friend had shortly before outright killed himself over Paula’s best friend, his romantic interest, and the way that she had treated him when she found out that he had dropped out of training—what she wanted was not him but the life that she thought that she would give him.
+While Paula was certainly better than her best friend, it is also notably that Mayo’s best friend had shortly before outright killed himself over Paula’s best friend, his romantic interest, and the way that she had treated him when she found out that he had dropped out of training—what she wanted was not him but the life that she thought that he would give her.
 She accepted his proposal, found out that he had dropped out, and immediately dumped him—to my memory, without even a switch of scene from the proposal.

 From another angle, my own reactions to Foley well illustrate another problem with wokeness: This was my second encounter after a childhood watching on Swedish TV.
 My very vague memories included various “meanness” by Foley, the “Mayonnaise” crack, and Mayo being worked half to death in the rain.
 At the time of that first watching, I simply viewed Foley as the adult equivalent of a schoolyard bully, out to torment Mayo for his personal pleasure.
 During my adult watching, I was much better aware of the ideas behind parts of U.S. military training and could see both how some were illustrated in the movie (including that it is better that a weak link breaks in training than in the field) and that Foley (regardless of what personal motivations he did or did not have) was simply doing his job.